Procedure description

 IN ADDITION, IN SOME CASES THIS TECHNIQUE CAN BE USED TO TREAT ESOPHAGEAL LESIONS SUCH AS THE BARRETTS MUCOSA AND IN ADDITION TO SMALL LESIONS IN THE STOMACH.

-Resection is performed by injecting fluid into the submucosa under the tumor and separating a polyp/lesion from the mucosa below it.
+The excision is performed by injecting fluid into the submucosa under the tumor and separating a polyp/lesion from the mucosa underneath it.
 The mucosa is cut in pieces by a loop-shaped knife until the tumor is completely removed.

 An integral part of the treatment is the follow-up that includes endoscopy for control.
 Regrowth of the lesion can reach up to about 20% in some cases.
 However, these growths are small and are effectively handled during the audit with excellent long-term results.